Shop New Arrivals

 Style is another important aspect when choosing a bathroom countertop for your vanity cabinet.
 Choose one that complements your vanity and your home's aesthetic.

-Searching for the right vanity top entails making sure it will fit your sink, whether it’s a single or double.
+Searching for the right vanity top entails making sure it will fit your sink, whether it’s a single or double sink vanity top.
 Another point to think about is if you will have an undermount, drop-in or vessel sink, as the type will also play into the sizing for the vanity top.

 Along with a new vanity top, you may also want to upgrade or change your faucet and backsplash.
 Creating a plan for these changes will help, because it is easier to install the vanity top before the backsplash.
 Along with that, most vanity tops come with pre-drilled holes for faucets.
 Decide if you want a widespread, waterfall, or single-hole style, and always check the drillings on your current bathroom countertop since switching out the faucet can be more costly and requires extra work.